The Denmark Strait is between Greenland (Denmark) and Iceland.

 Study sea ice to estimate the effect of global warming on Poles.

 Study on effects of glaciers on Sea level change.

 Flora & Fauna Assessment and their response to anthro activities.
 Comparative study of both Poles.

 India launched its 1st sci expedition in 2007 and opened "Himadri" at Ny-Alesund,Spitsbergen Island, Svalbard (Norway).

 National Center for Antarctic and Ocean Research (NCAOR), Goa also works on the Arctic.

-It renamed as NCPOR (National Center for Polar and Ocean Research).
+It was renamed NCPOR (National Center for Polar and Ocean Research).

-NCAOR was established in 1998 for expeditions to Antarctic 1st now both.
+NCAOR was established in 1998 for expeditions to the Antarctic 1st now both.

 NCPOR is India’s premier R&D institution in the Polar and Southern Ocean realms.